Secure and safe

 Participant's (your) partner

 To be in the study, you will need to have a partner, or 'significant other' who, if they are a non-smoker, agrees to participate to confirm your smoking status at 3 and 6 months.
-If they are a non-smoker their role will also be to have a digital photograph taken of them for the video, and at 3 and 6 months.
+If they are a non-smoker their role will also be to have a digital photograph taken of them for the video.
 We will contact your partner at 3 and 6 months to confirm if you are smoking or abstinent.
 Once you have spoken to your partner, you will need to supply us with your partner's private (i.e. confidential) email address, so we can send an email to get confirmation of their consent.

 Note that if your partner is not able to confirm your smoking status (usually because you are not living in the same location) then you will need to appoint someone else, a 'proxy', to confirm your smoking status.
 Your proxy will also be asked to agree to participate.
 Therefore, in this instance you will need to supply us with the proxy's private email address as well so that we can obtain consent from them via email.